 Nepal has undertaken a wide consultation process with key stakeholders who are involved mainly in forest-related matters at the national and sub-national levels.
 Those stakeholders consulted include government officials, private sector leaders, and representatives of civil society.
 This consultation process has resulted in the preliminary identification of strategic options for addressing the underlying causes of emissions from deforestation and forest degradation.
 The options comprise a combination of improved policies, regulations, management practices, and technical skills at the national and sub-national level for different stakeholders.
 In addition, these strategic options include the identification and development of synergies between forestry and other sectors, including infrastructure development, agriculture, and energy.
+For instance, there is about 1,800 Km of open border between India and Nepal.
+Hence, it is a big challenge to address international leakage.
+Nepal and India are jointly working on cross border illegal trade of forest products.
+Regular meetings with concerned officials between Nepal and India, establishment of South Asia Wildlife Enforcement Network (SAWEN) for controlling illegal trade of forest and wildlife resources, mobilization of security forces by both India and Nepal, monitoring by DFCCs and other committees formed at the district levels are some good examples of controlling illegal activities across the border.

 A detail list of strategic options for each driver and underlying cause is available in Annex 2b-1.